redox-os/book/introduction/why_rust.md

 The basic design of the kernel/userspace separation is fairly similar to genuine \*nix systems, at this point.
 The idea is roughly the same: you seperate kernel and userspace, through strict enforcement by the kernel, which is managing memory and other critical resources.

 However, we got an advantage: by having enforced memory and type safety.
-This is Rust's strong side, the vast majority of "unexpected bugs" (for example, undefined behavior)" are eliminated.
+This is Rust's strong side, the vast majority of "unexpected bugs" (for example, undefined behavior) are eliminated.

 The design of Linux or BSD is secure.
 The implementation is not: